chanzuckerberg/napari-segmentation-workshop/content/workflow/lesson2.md

 In this lesson, you'll how to use the Cellpose plugin for napari, coupled with FIJI, to complete a segmentation workflow.

-1. Installing Cellpose for napari
+1. Installing the Cellpose plugin for napari
 2. Understanding and adjusting parameters in Cellpose
 3. Segmenting and exporting your image's mask in FIJI